MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 > [!IMPORTANT]
 > Do not ship WebView2 applications in production during the preview.

-The WebView team recommends the following workflow to ensure the Evergreen WebView2 Runtime is available.
+Please use the following workflow to ensure the Evergreen WebView2 Runtime is available.

 1. Download the latest [Evergreen WebView2 Runtime Installer][Webview2Installer].
 1. Include the installer in your application installer or updater.